ddnexus/pagy/docs/toolbox/paginators.md

 ==- Common Exceptions

 !!!
-Exception for all paginators
+Common Exceptions for Paginators

-Individual paginators may raise specific exceptions, wich are documented with the paginator itself.
+Individual paginators may raise specific exceptions, which are documented with the paginator itself.
 !!!
 - `Pagy::OptionError`
   - A subclass of `ArgumentError` that offers information to rescue invalid options passed to the constructor.